-By 1795, there was a continuous deficiency for the small change.
-The 1797’s cartwheel pennies were launched in 1800 and were acknowledged two current stuivers.
+By 1795 there was a continuous deficiency for the small change.
+From this the 1797’s cartwheel pennies were launched in 1800 and were acknowledged as stuivers.

-On the other hand, in the year 1806, to simplify the shortage of small coins, the ship guilder coins were set into circulation.
-An additional supply of pennies and shillings became part of the circulation and the Spanish Dabloon is revealed for the first time.
-After and before the announcement of independence in 1854 of the Orange Free State, South African coinage was widely used.
+In the year 1806 to simplify the shortage of small coins, the ship guilder coins were sent into circulation.
+An additional supply of pennies and shillings became apart of the circulation and the Spanish Dabloon was revealed for the first time.
+Before and after the announcement of independence in 1854 of the Orange Free State, South African coinage was widely used.

-On the other hand, there were 220,000 ZAR coins and 6 pence were produced in the year 1892 until 1997.
+There were 220,000 ZAR coins and 6 pence were produced in the year 1892 until 1997.
 It is one of the popular mintage during that period.
-It portrays Paul Kruger, and it has (.0841 oz) of silver.
+It portrays Paul Kruger, and it has .0841 oz of silver.
 Zuid Afrikaansche Republiek coins appeared during Boer War in the year 1899 until 1902.
 The record behind the Krugerrand is that, South Africa presented the Krugerrands as one of their gold bullion coins since 1967 to serve the principle of providing the vast number of South African gold.

-South African Krugerrand Coin was considered as an authorized tender gold bullion coin that brought exactly 1 oz of pure gold.
-Now, after understanding a few points mentioned above concerning the worth and histories of such South African coins, the Mandela R5 assessed its own collection for itself!
+The South African Krugerrand Coin was considered as an authorized tender gold bullion coin that brought exactly 1 oz of pure Gold.
+After understanding a few points mentioned above concerning the worth and histories of such South African coins, the Mandela R5 assessed its own collection for itself!
 The Mandela R5 coin is derived due to its developed power, by the worldwide trade name “Mandela”.

 In fact, Nelson Mandela is a part of the legend of South Africa and plays a considerable part in the history of South Africa.
-When Mandela is disappeared, prospective generations will be fascinated by the legend as one of the best man that ever lived.
+When the Mandela R5 coin becomes rare prospective generations will be fascinated by the legend as one of the best men that ever lived.
 However, the current system of South Africa is based on decimal with the unit of money referred “Rand”.
 Below is the listing of the coins that includes in circulation.

 1 Cent (1/100 of a Rand)